VivaanMalik/AI/README.md

 > SoftmaxCategoricalCrossEntropy()
 > ```
-> no parameters (use None for activation function)
+> no parameters (use nullptr for activation function)
 > ```

 > MeanSquaredLoss()